Easy Ways Going Green Can Save You Money

 Get Unplugged

-Everything that is plugged-in, in your home, is using electricity whether it’s “on” at the time or not.
-By simply unplugging your cell phones, computers, fans, televisions and other appliances that aren’t being used, you will be surprised at the savings you’ll see on your electric bill.
+Everything that is plugged-in, in your home is using electricity whether it’s “on” at the time or not.
+By simply unplugging your cell phones, computers, fans, televisions, and other appliances that aren’t being used, you will be surprised at the savings you’ll see on your electric bill.

 One big energy suck is your Keurig coffee pot.
 Did you know by leaving it plugged in and on you are just wasting away electricity?
 Keurig coffee maker is known to utilize a good amount of power during initial startup.
 The warm-up time can take up to 3 minutes and use around 1500 watts.
-If you are a regular coffee drinker and make five cups of coffee or more then it’s reasonable to keep your coffee maker on as it may spend only around 200-400 watts of power.

-If you are a one or two cup of coffee person (like myself), shut it down after your done using it.
+If you are a regular coffee drinker and make five cups of coffee or more, itโ€™s reasonable to keep your coffee maker on as it may spend only around 200-400 watts of power.
+If you are a one or two cups of coffee person (like myself), shut it down after you’re done using it.

 Reduce Water Use